 Animals that together with the container weigh more than 8 kg will have to be checked in as baggage.
 They can also send a dog of an aggressive breed there, even if it goes into the salon by weight.
 In addition, in some directions, transporting an animal in the cabin next to other passengers is prohibited by the rules of the airline.
 If it is fundamentally important for you that the animal flies next to you, you can choose a pet-friendly air carrier.

 Service animals have significant differences from regular pets.
 These creatures are specially trained and designed to make life easier for people with disabilities.
 Their constant presence next to the owner in some cases is simply vital.
-Therefore, service animals are a separate subject of legal relations and have enhanced capabilities.
+Therefore, registered service animals are a separate subject of legal relations and have enhanced capabilities.

 The United States Department of Transportation is a federal agency that regulates the rules for the carriage of passengers within the country and abroad.
 In particular, it is the DOT that determines and regulates the rules for transporting service animals.
 Moreover, it is through this service that you need to submit an official request in order to obtain permission to transport an animal in any direction in the cabin.

 In the early stages of planning your air travel with a service animal, you will need to fill out and submit a special form to the DOT.
 This form may seem daunting at first glance, but it’s really all about you and your service animal, so there shouldn’t be any problems filling it out.
 Please note that without completing this application, you will not be able to request your pet to enter the cabin of the aircraft.

 You can obtain this permission by filling out a that form on the Department’s website.
 Despite the fact that the form is quite large and requires detailed information, it is quite easy to fill out.

 You can order a filled Air Department of Transportation (DOT) Service Animal Form with the MyServiceAnimal registrar.